leosac/card-printing-worker/README.md

 # Configuration
 Configuration is done through environment variables.
 You can use dotenv to create such variables by creating *.env* file at the root folder.
 See [.env.example](https://github.com/leosac/card-printing-worker/blob/master/.env.example).

+If using docker, define variables when creating the container with `-e VARIABLE=VALUE`.

 # Use
 By default, the server can be reached on http://localhost:4000/.